Dev0psKing/Dev0psKing/README.md

 📖 **Self-directed learning** has seamlessly woven into the fabric of my life.
 It didn't take long for me to realize that GitHub is the ideal platform to chronicle my transformation from a technophobe to a technophile.
 It serves as my open learning journal, where I can capture notes and references as I delve into new technical domains.
 Moreover, it allows me to share these resources with fellow learners who might also find them valuable.

 - 🔭 I’m currently working on ...
 Continuous improvement of my development skills!
-- 🌱 I’m currently learning ...
-MongoDB and React!
+- 🌱 I’m currently learning ... more Cloud and DevOps tools and pipelines!
 - 👯 I’m looking to collaborate on ... any projects!
 - 🤔 I’m looking for help with ... becomming an unreplaceable asset to the coding industry
 - 💬 Ask me about ...
 Anything